 Bring a taste of Thailand to your kitchen with this delicious green curry fried rice (kao pad gaeng keow waan) with lemongrass salmon.
 I have been enjoying using lemongrass in my cooking recently and is widely used in South East Asian cuisines as an ingredient to flavour foods, drinks, and desserts.
-In Nigeria, lemongrass is used in aromatherapy and to make herbal tea because of the aromatic citrus scent and health benefits.
+In Nigeria, lemongrass is used in aromatherapy and to make herbal tea because of its aromatic citrus scent and health benefits.
 The lemongrass salmon paired with the green curry fried rice creates a beautiful fragrant flavour.
 This rice dish is a great way to use leftover rice and vegetables to make a wholesome meal for two.

 - 2 Salmon fillets